pyca/cryptography/docs/development/test-vectors.rst

   extensions value has a ``critical`` value of ``False`` explicitly encoded.
 * ``bad-version.pem`` - A certificate signing request where the version is invalid.
+* ``long-form-attribute.pem`` - A certificate signing request containing an
+  attribute whose value's tag is encoded in the long form.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~